Simscape HDL Workflow Advisor Tips and Guidelines

 Simulation Stop Time and Number of Modes

-In the Extract Equations task, when you extract the differential algebraic equations, the Simscape HDL Workflow Advisor simulates the model to cover the nonlinear range of Simscape blocks.
+In the Extract discrete equations task, when you extract the differential algebraic equations, the Simscape HDL Workflow Advisor simulates the model to cover the nonlinear range of Simscape blocks.
 This task can take a long time depending on the number of switching elements in the Simscape model.

 For a switched linear model, each switching element in the design has two modes.
 A